 Line 21a.
-Enter the three segment rates used to calculate the funding target as provided under Code section 430(h)(2)(C) and ERISA section 303(h)(2)(C) and as published by the IRS, unless the plan sponsor has elected to use the full yield curve.
+Enter the three segment rates used to calculate the funding target and target normal cost as provided under Code section 430(h)(2)(C) and ERISA section 303(h)(2)(C) and as published by the IRS, unless the plan sponsor has elected to use the full yield curve.
 If the sponsor has elected to use the full yield curve, check the "N/A, full yield curve used" box.